 - Urinary tract infections may also be associated with bowel movement issues, which may cause potty training regression.

 - Stress and other emotional issues may cause potty training regression in some children.
 Problems in the family and school are some common reasons behind these issues.
+Again it is good to remember that things which might appear trivial to us may not be so easy to handle for the little ones and might be sources of significant stress for them.

 - Change of surroundings may increase the risk of accidents.
 For instance, a child might hesitate to communicate their need to visit the bathroom to their caretakers at a new daycare center.

-Always identify the exact cause of potty training regression or refusal.
+Try to identify the exact cause of potty training regression or refusal.
 Sometimes, health issues can be the reason, and the child may require medications.
 You may also ensure your child is fed with an age-appropriate diet to meet their nutritional needs and have regular bowel movements.

 Tips For Dealing With Potty Training Regression